mhartl/jekyll-textile-converter/README.md

 </html>
 ```

-MathJax includes many options; here’s one configuration that I like that hides the “processing” message and supports dollar-sign style math input like `$x$` (note that this means you will have to escape out literal dollar signs with a leading backslash, as in `This costs \$20`):
+MathJax includes many options; here’s one configuration that I like that hides the “processing” message and supports dollar-sign-style math input like `$x$` (note that this means you will have to escape out literal dollar signs with a leading backslash, as in `This costs \$20`):

 ```html
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS_HTML">